Add YouTube videos to PowerPoint

 "How can I add a YouTube video to my PowerPoint presentation?"

 PowerPoint supports adding many different types of movies, including AVI, MPEG, and Windows Media.
 YouTube videos, which are Flash FLV files, aren't directly supported.
 There are a couple of ways you can add a YouTube video to your PowerPoint slides.
-One way involves download inga YouTube video and then converting the video to one of the formats supported by PowerPoint.
-If you know you'll be presenting somewhere with an Internet connection, you can embed the YouTube video in your PowerPoint slide following this slightly complicated series of steps.
+One way involves downloading a YouTube video and then converting the video to one of the formats supported by PowerPoint.
+Downloading the video may be a violation of the YouTube terms of service, so proceed with caution if this is your approach.

 The first thing you need to do is enable the Developer menu tab in PowerPoint by opening the PowerPoint options and turning it on.
 Click the Office icon in the top left corner followed by PowerPoint Options.